jundalisay/superblist/content/en/social/economics/fallacies/steady-state-economy.md

 Its founder Herman Daly defines it as:

 {{< q >}}
-<p>An economy with constant stocks of people and artifacts, maintained at some desired, sufficient levels by low rates of maintenance ‘throughput’, that is, by the lowest feasible flows of matter and energy from the first stage of production to the last stage of consumption.
+An economy with constant stocks of people and artifacts, maintained at some desired, sufficient levels by low rates of maintenance ‘throughput’, that is, by the lowest feasible flows of matter and energy from the first stage of production to the last stage of consumption.
 Immediately, the word 'constant' creates a problem because it must be defined and set.
-If applied to population, then it would justify imposing a one-chid or two-child policy as seen in China and Vietnam.</p>
+If applied to population, then it would justify imposing a one-chid or two-child policy as seen in China and Vietnam.
 {{< /q >}}